(Non-)formality of the extended Swiss Cheese operads: Notation and preliminaries

 For a topological space $X$ we shall denote the Sullivan differential graded commutative algebra (dgca) of polynomial differential forms (with rational coefficients) by

 For good (e.g., simply connected, finite type) spaces $X$, we may recover the rational homotopy type of $X$ from the quasi-isomorphism type of $\Omega_{PA}(X)$, cf. \cite[Theorem 7.3.5]{Frbook}.

 Now consider a topological operad $\op T$.
 Unfortunately, since the functor $\Omega_{PL}$ is lax monoidal, but not oplax monoidal, the collection of dgcas $\Omega_{PL}(\op T)$ does not immediately form a cooperad in the category of dgcas.
 There are essentially two approaches to overcome this difficulty.
-The first is to replace the functor $\Omega_{PL}(-)$ by a (quasi-isomorphic) functor which sends (reduced) topological operads to cooperads in dgcas as done in \cite{Frbook}.
+The first, due to Fresse \cite{Frbook}, \cite{Frextended} is to replace the functor $\Omega_{PL}(-)$ by a(n essentially quasi-isomorphic) functor $\Omega_\sharp(-)$ which sends (reduced) topological operads to cooperads in dgcas.
 The second approach is to relax the notion of cooperad to homotopy cooperad.
 Both approaches have advantages and disadvantages.
 Since for the present paper the precise framework one works in is not too relevant, let us briefly recall both approaches.
 We will comment later how our constructions can be conducted in each framework.